OpenAI’s DALL-E AI is becoming a scary-good graphic artist

 Looking at practical applications of the model, Dhariwal and Chen both envision DALL-E 2 being helpful for graphic designers who might use the tool to help open new creative avenues.
 And the developers who eventually access DALL-E 2 via the API will likely find new and novel applications for the technology.

-Chen says DALL-E 2 could be an important tool because while creating language feels natural to human beings, creating imagery doesn’t come quite as easily.
+Chen says DALL-E 2 could be an important tool because, while creating language feels natural to human beings, creating imagery doesn’t come quite as easily.

 But DALL-E 2 is worth doing without any immediate practical application at all.
 As a multimodal AI, it has foundational research value that may benefit other AI systems for years to come.